Oxidiko/Oxidiko/README.md

 > Because you should be.
 The internet is a scary place.

 **Q: Can I use this for my startup?**
 > Not unless you want a lawyer in your inbox.
 Read the license.
-But you can check out the API
+But you can check out the API.

 ---

 Made with caffeine ☕, memes 🐸, and a healthy dose of skepticism.

-*Oxidiko: Because your privacy deserves more than a shrug emoji.* 🤷‍♂️
+*Oxidiko: Your data, your responsibility*